 Major Australian employer, Hungry Jack’s, is one of the first large organisations to become a ‘Duke of Ed Employer’.
 Chairman and CEO, Jack Cowin says “Leadership, responsibility and respect for fellow citizens are important qualities we look for in our young employees.
 Hungry Jack’s is proud to be a ‘Duke of Ed Employer’ as we believe these valuable life skills are cultivated through participation in the Award”.

 Deputy Chairman of The Duke of Edinburgh’s International Award, The Hon.
 Sandra Nori, says

 “Resilience, responsibility, respect and cooperation cannot be taught – they can only be learnt experientially.
 The Award is a great exemplar of transformational learning.
 The Award is about making the citizen and we know the Award changes lives.
 Australia needs young people who will undertake the challenges of doing the Award.”

-Gold Awardee, Ms Neelam Gopalani, who now works at a global professional services firm, spoke about her Award experience and how it assisted her to successfully secure the first role of her career.
+Gold Award Holder, Ms Neelam Gopalani, who now works at a global professional services firm, spoke about her Award experience and how it assisted her to successfully secure the first role of her career.
 “The activities I undertook as part of my Award helped build my problem solving and leadership abilities, encouraged me to give back to society, and work in diverse teams.
 I also developed a greater love of the Australian landscape through the fieldtrips I undertook.
 The confidence I gained and experiences that I had I believe gave me an edge in entering the workforce an

 d landing my first job”, she said.